-- The Simpsons.
-There are a lot of episodes where Lisa manages to come up with a solution where adults have failed.
+- There are a lot of episodes where Lisa (as well as Bart and sometimes even Maggie) manages to come up with a solution where adults have failed.
 She is usually more intelligent than Homer as well.

 - The protagonists of South Park tend to invoke this in episodes with An Aesop.